 Awards and Honours

-Recognized in 2021 by Best Lawyers in Canada for Corporate and Commercial Litigation and Health Law
+Recognized by Best Lawyers in Canada for Corporate and Commercial Litigation, Health Care Law

 Recognized by Benchmark Litigation as 2020 Future Star